Designing for Dance

 1. Colour and images

-The most effective adverts invite the eye to rest on them rather than ‘shouting’ with too many colours, fonts and images.
+Try to keep your adverts attractively simple so that the message remains clear.
 Use colour for emphasis and remember that the colour you see on your computer screen is not necessarily the same as how the printed version will look.

 Using your own photography for designing adverts, flyers or any other printed design is always a bonus.
 Otherwise there are free websites such as www.sxc.hu that will give you free images.
 However, always make sure that the photography from a website is free stock unless you don’t mind paying for an image.
 It is also advisable to use a high resolution photo, otherwise the quality when printed won’t look professional.
 As a guide, any photo used for printing should always be over 1MB.